 25. How would you describe your support style as a doula?

-This is a great question to ask a doula to understand better how they like to work.
-Some doulas are better at being quiet and provide a powerful silent, gentle, and calm force.
+This is a great question to ask a doula to better understand how they like to work.
+Some doulas are better at being quiet and providing a powerful, yet gentle and calm, presence.
 Others are better at being a coach or a cheerleader.
-And some will be like a mother to you, a sister, or a friend.
+Some will be like a mother, a sister, or a friend to you.
 Know what you want, and look for the characteristics within each doula you interview.
-For more, read about the five love languages of labor and delivery.

 26. What do you typically do when supporting one of your clients during labor and birth?

-It’s great to know the relaxation/coping techniques and the different positions they use with their clients during labor.
+It’s great to know the relaxation/coping techniques, as well as the different positions they use with their clients during labor.
 These answers will give you a good sense of how prepared they are to support you during your baby’s birth.
-(Do they use aromatherapy, massage, counter pressure, hydrotherapy, hot packs/ cold packs, pressure points, etc.?)
+(Do they use aromatherapy, massage, counter pressure, hydrotherapy, hot/cold packs, pressure points, etc.?)

 27. How do you feel about epidurals or any pain medication?

-Some doulas only like to work with women that want natural births.
+Some doulas only like to work with women who want natural births.
 If you want an epidural or any other pain medication, you need to ensure that your doula supports those choices.

 28. Do you have any references?
 If so, can I speak with your references?
 If not, do you have any reviews that I can read?

-Reading reviews or speaking to other women who have used them as doulas is a great way to see if she will be the right fit for you.
-Most women will go into full detail about their doula and how helpful she was at the birth.
-These always help when determining the right doula for you.
+Reading reviews or speaking to other women who have used them as doulas is a great way to see if they are the right fit for you.
+Most women will go into full detail about their doula and how helpful she was at the birth, which always helps when determining the right doula for you.

-Most doulas are very familiar with all the various childbirth classes available.
-Ask if your potential doula has supported anyone using these specific techniques and what their experiences are.
-I recommend hiring a doula familiar with your chosen techniques and who makes them a priority in your discussions about her role in how the birth could play out.
+Most doulas are well-versed in the various childbirth classes available.
+Ask if your potential doula has experience supporting individuals using these specific techniques and what their experiences have been like.
+I recommend hiring a doula who is familiar with your chosen techniques and who prioritizes them in your discussions about her role in how the birth could unfold.

 30. Do you offer any additional services?
 Have you done any other training?

-Once I realized I wanted to be a birth doula, I decided to go to massage therapy school to support laboring women better.
+Once I realized I wanted to be a birth doula, I decided to go to massage therapy school to better support laboring women.
 I then became a certified postpartum doula, childbirth educator, newborn educator, infant massage instructor, and more!
-You may be finding someone who has received a lot of training and education in other areas, and you could also take advantage of their knowledge and other services.
+You may find someone who has received extensive training and education in other areas, and you could also take advantage of their knowledge and other services.